Public Body Obligations

 On the training front providers promote student personal safety with a toolkit of skills necessary to deal with personal safety issues; how to recognise a threat to your personal safety and adapt to the situation so you stay safe.
 Having these skills and the necessary safety equipment could make all the difference if you need to take evasive action or alert people to the threat.

 Perhaps convenience is important, so pendant or key ring alarms could be used.
-How to avoid false alarms and how to stow away your alarm for easy access.
+Be prepared, choose a design that avoids false alarms and stow away your alarm for easy access.

 Courtesy of WE Alarms